JeuJeus/blog/content/blog/linux/bughunting/grub-bug-broke-my-servers-bootloader.md

 {% endhighlight %}[5]

-The underlying root cause is that a nasty bug in grub leads to grub-prober (grubs detection mechanism for boot partitions) to no longer detect the zfs boot partition if the top level pool is snapshotted.
+The underlying root cause is that a nasty bug in grub leads to grub-prober (grubs detection mechanism for boot partitions) to no longer detect the zfs boot partition if the top level pool wass snapshotted (potentially only once).
 As you have witnessed above, I did deploy regular snapshots on a regular basis.
 What frightens me is the fact, that this bugs seems not to occur every time since I do snapshots of bpool since the server is up and running and were confronted by this bug only months later.